Prajwal5180/CAF-Secure-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

 This exercise includes the following tasks:

-  - Configure WAF to Protect your web application
+  - Configure WAF to protect your web application
   - Publish your application to the internet with the application gateway
   - Monitor attacks against your web application
   - Customize WAF rules
   - Attack simulation

- ## **Task 1: Configure WAF to Protect your web application**
+ ## **Task 1: Configure WAF to protect your web application**

  In this task, you will add Virtual Machine as the Backend pool of the Application gateway and also configure the Application Gateway from the firewall policy.